 What is the glass- bottom viewing room?

-Four Winds II is the only vessel on Maui to have a glass bottom viewing room (not just a viewing port) that you can actually sit in!
-It is a 180 degree, total-immersion experience.
+Four Winds II is the only vessel on Maui to have a glass-bottom viewing room (not just a viewing port) that you can actually sit in!
+It is a 180-degree, total-immersion experience.
 The steps getting down to the viewing room are steep.
-We ask you use caution if wet because the floor can become slippery.
+We ask you to use caution if wet because the floor can become slippery.
 Please no food or drinks down in the viewing room. (link here)

 Absolutely!
 The Four Winds II is known as “the family fun boat” it is perfect for infants and kids all the way to seniors.
 Everyone is welcome, from groups to individuals looking for a fun day out on the water.
 We have something to offer for all ages.